karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/03-open_ports.md

-# Configure your Database for use with local clients
+# Enable and configure client access to your database

-To connect to the Oracle Database running in a container on your OCI compute VM, you need to configure two things:
+To connect to the Oracle Database running in a container on your OCI compute VM, you need to configure two more things:

 1. Permit incoming TCP traffic via port 1521
 2. Adapt the firewall of the compute VM